-S/No ISSUES None Minor/ Small Moderate/ Medium Significant & Large Remarks archaeological or historical sites, including historic urban areas? in their preservation rather will send a positive message to their followers how the GoPK take care of their religious monuments.
-2. Will the subproject have an impact on religious monuments, structures and/or cemeteries? х It would have positive impact not only in their preservation rather will send a positive message to their followers how the GoPK take care of their religious monuments. Н Expropriation and Social Disturbance 1.
+S/No Issues None Minor/ Small Moderate/ Medium Significant / Large Remarks G Cultural Property 1.
+Will the subproject have an impact on archaeological or historical sites, including historic urban areas? Х It would have positive impacts on the sites.
+2. Will the subproject have an impact on religious monuments, structures and/or cemeteries? Х It would have positive impact not only in their preservation rather will send a positive message to their followers that how the GOPK takes care of their religious monuments. Н Expropriation and Social Disturbance 1.
 Will the subproject involve land expropriation or demolition of existing structures? Х 2.
 Will the subproject lead to induced settlements by workers and others causing social and economic disruption? Х 3.
-Will the subproject lead to environmental and social disturbance by construction camps? Х 4.
-Will the sub- project require of tree cutting, if yes how many, location, pictures? Х The subproject will not involve removal of tree.
+Will the subproject lead to environmental and social disturbance by construction camps? Х No construction camp shall be established.
+4. Will the sub- project require of tree cutting, if yes how many, location, pictures Х The subproject will not involve removal of tree.
 However, in case, if a tree is cut or affected, compensatory tree plantation (ten saplings for each lost tree) shall be carried out.
 5. Will there be any social conflicts arising from the interaction of laborers with locals, particularly by the induction of outside labor? х No settlement exists near the sub-project area, therefore no direct impact is anticipated on the community.
 However, in case of any incident, relevant measures provided in the PCRMP will followed.
 Mostly, local labor shall be hired.
 6. Will there be a risk of using Child and forced labor in subproject activities? Х There is a risk that the Contractor may involve the use of forced labor and child labor.
-However, it will be ensured through a contractual agreement and implementation of PCRMP that the
+However, it will be ensured through a contractual agreement and implementation of